About this day

 The Mathematics of Voting Chris Good, University of Birmingham

 Kenneth Arrow’s ‘Impossibility Theorem’ states that there is no fair voting system.
 Professor Good will take us though some familiar systems and highlight some of the very strange results they can throw up!
 Be ready for surprise, contention and disbelief.
 Kenneth Arrow was awarded the 1972 Nobel Prize for Economics for his pioneering work on welfare theory.

 About Chris Good

 Professor Chris Good is the author of some 40 research articles in general topology, set-theoretic topology, and toplogical dynamics.
-He regularly collaborates with mathematicians around the world, including colleagues from New Zealand, Poland and the US.
-Chris has a long standing interest in teaching and was awarded the first Head of School’s Excellence in Teaching Award.
+Chris was awarded the first Excellence in Teaching Award.

 Quantum Mechanics: Nature’s absurd fineprint Lloyd Cawthorne, University of Manchester

 If anyone tells you they never struggled to understand quantum mechanics then they are lying to you.
 The ideas that arise from quantum physics are completely counter-intuitive, yet are very neatly described mathematically.
 But if you try to describe a measurable quantity everything goes wrong, including the maths!
 In this talk LLoyd will show you how very simple ideas in mathematics are applied to describe quantum physics, how apparent paradoxes arise from these and how they are solved.
 Finally we will consider some actual paradoxes that arise in the quantum world.

 About Lloyd Cawthorne

-Lloyd specialised in theoretical nuclear physics and obtained a PhD in this area in 2016 at the University of Manchester.
-He is now an Isaac Teaching Fellow at Manchester where he spends half of his time working with schools and students and he still continues his research when he finds the time.
+Lloyd is an Isaac Teaching Fellow at Manchester where he spends half of his time working with schools and students and he still continues his research when he finds the time.